 Produced by multi-instrumentalist Joe Bennett, (Dreaming Spires, Co-Pilgrim, Raving Beauties / Paul McClure) at Farm Music Studios in Oxfordshire and out in April on Clubhouse Records, Here There’s No Sirens is a stunning record that’s both beautiful and unsettling.

-At times, it can be uncomfortable to listen to, as Pete shares raw emotions and intimate relationship details over stirring orchestral backing.
+At times, it can be uncomfortable to listen to, as Pete shares raw emotions and intimate relationship details over dramatic orchestral backing.
 Does he think it will surprise people who are used to hearing Case Hardin?

 “I hope it will,” he tells Say It With Garage Flowers, sipping his pint.
 “So often when you hear a solo record by people who front bands where the lead singer is the creative force behind them – like the manner in which I front Case Hardin – the differences are quite marginal and it’s just a little bit more acoustic.
 I really put a lot of thought into how I wanted this album to be different.
 Even if people don’t like it, nobody can say that it’s just a Case Hardin-lite record…”